The Planet N*cp product IMPORTANCE

 N*cp is the product of planet’s N and cp

-Now, let’s have two identical planets, but with different rotational spin N1 and N2, and with different average surface specific heat cp1 and cp2.
+Now, let’s have two identical planets, both at the same distance from the sun, but with different rotational spin N1 and N2, and with different average surface specific heat cp1 and cp2.
 Which planet has the highest mean surface temperature Tmean ?

 Of course, since every planet has its own unique rotational spin (diurnal cycle) and every planet has its own unique average surface specific heat… we should compare for the two planets N*cp – the product of N and cp.